antokne/Timers/README.md

 Also supports two timers:
 * Remote mining - currently 4 or 8 hrs
-* Research - including a % bonus configured in settings and either 4 or 8 hrs.
+* Research - change configure process speed % offset to match research module.

 Timers are supported on phone app and watch.